Godofnothing/PowerLawOptimization/README.md

-BudgetIndependence.ipynb - for plotting the results of experiments on budget indepence RegimeComparison.ipynb - comparsion with different regimes mentioned in the paper RegimeComparisonSerial.ipynb - comparsion with running of series of runs for sampling SGD_generating_funcs.ipynb - notebooks with the symbolic computations used in the work (we suggest to run in on colab)
+BudgetIndependence.ipynb - for plotting the results of experiments on budget indepence RegimeComparison.ipynb - comparsion with different regimes mentioned in the paper RegimeComparisonSerial.ipynb - comparsion with running of series of runs for sampling SGD_generating_funcs.ipynb - notebooks with the symbolic computations used in the work (we suggest to run it on colab)
 ```

 ### Environment
 ---

-All experiments were run in the `conda` environment with the following versions of packages install
+All experiments were run in the `conda` environment with the following versions of packages installed

 ```
 pytorch == 1.11.0